 Sales Tax in India

-The benefits can be listed as below:
+The benefits could be listed as below:

 • Encourage savings and investment from a person.